er-pratham/PomoDoro/README.md

 4. Push your work back up to your fork.
 5. Submit a Pull request so that I can review your changes

+## Support

+For support, email er.prathamsaxena@gmail.com or join our Slack channel.